 It’s convenient and someone watches your luggage.
 Each terminal has its own storage area.
 Follow the signs when exiting the terminal for the storage area.

-- Big Luggage above 10kg or Odd Size Items (12 SGD / 12.84 SGD with tax / $9.40 USD with tax)
+- Big Luggage above 10 kg (22 pounds) or Odd Size Items (15 SGD / $10.90)

 We used the service in Terminal 2 and didn’t have any issues.
 After paying for our bags, a representative checked our bags for extra security and placed them in the back of the secured room.